 Recommendations for a Good Detox:

-I recommend you start with an already done for you plan like the ones at Puree.
-You want to make sure that your detoxing does actually include real foods.
+Firstly, I recommend you start with an already done for you plan like the ones at Puree.
+Secondly, you want to make sure that your detoxing does actually include real foods.
 The real foods will mostly be in the form of fruits (juice detox) or vegetables/seeds (raw salad/food detox).
 As a result, make sure it includes drinking plenty of water too.

 In conclusion, detoxing can be very helpful if done safely.
 I recommend them as a way to practice self-denial, get immediate results and reset your nutritional habits.